The situation we had here was extremely strange, to say the least.

 "What is it?"
 I asked.

 "...I'm sorry," I told her, surprising her with my sudden statement.
-"I shouldn't have been so forceful-"
+"I shouldn't have said anything abou—"

 "I'll tell you everything tomorrow."

 "I said, I'll tell you everything tomorrow.
 What I know about Shadows and Personas, in detail."